Double Bedroom Housing scheme

 Double Bedroom Housing scheme or 2BHK scheme is a housing project designed by the Government of Telangana.
 The scheme aims to make the city of Hyderabad a slum-free city by providing free-of-cost housing to the shelter-less poor in rural and urban areas.
 The plan aims to provide 2.72 lakh by March 2019, followed by an additional 3 lakh by 2024.
 Nearly 100,000 houses or high-rise flatlets are set to be completed in the year 2021.

 History

 The scheme was announced in the election manifesto of Telangana Rashtra Samithi, in May, 2014.
 5.72 lakh houses were to be allotted to the poor across the state, including 2 lakh houses in Hyderabad.
 The pilot project for double bedroom houses was built at Erravalli on 5 March 2016.
-The villages adopted by the Chief Minister are located in Jagdevpur mandal, Medak district.
+The villages adopted by the Chief Minister are located in Jagdevpur mandal, Siddipet district.

 Scheme

 The scheme started pilot projects across the state.
 Applications are submitted either online at Mee Seva, or its centers.
 In Hyderabad, the slums to be cleared have been identified and residents are relocated for the construction.
 In some areas, government-owned land is identified and houses are built there.

 After the construction is completed, the house is transferred and registration is done in the beneficiary's name by the government.
 The house cannot be sold, but can only be passed as inheritance to the next generation of the family.